Musrat-Jahan/HIT137_Assignment_3/README.md

 3. **Gameplay Instructions**: Explains how to play, including movement, jumping, shooting, collecting items, and advancing levels.
 4. **Video Demo**: A video demo [demo.mp4](https://github.com/Musrat-Jahan/HIT137_Assignment_3/raw/main/demo.mp4) is linked to show the gameplay.

-This `README.md` file is now ready to guide users through the installation and gameplay process, with a clear description and a short demo video.
-Let me know if there are any additional changes you'd like to make!